-Some of these books are available in only book format or only Kindle format.
+Some of these books are available in only book format.
 And several are available in both book format and Kindle format.

 If you want to buy books or other products on Amazon, note this is possible in Colombia.
 I live in Medellín and buy from Amazon all the time and I use the Mail Boxes Etc. ebox service.

 This service provides a mailbox in Medellín that is linked to a mailing service in Miami.
 And any mail received at this mailing service in Miami is forwarded to Medellín.

 So, I buy products on Amazon and ship using Amazon Prime for free to Miami and the items reliably show up in Medellín.
 In addition, Mail Boxes Etc. has offices in Barranquilla, Bogotá and Bucaramanga.

 Amazon does ship some products to Colombia from the U.S. but not everything sold on Amazon ships to Colombia.
 But if you use the Mail Boxes Etc. service with Amazon Prime you get unlimited free 2-day shipping to Florida for products Amazon sells and the items show up reliably in Medellín with relatively low shipping costs.

 Amazon Prime costs $119 per year but you can try Amazon Prime with a free 30-day trial.